Top Yoga Poses For Sciatica Pain:

 4. Child’s Pose (Balasana)

-Lastly, Childs pose or Balasana.
-With emphasis on your lower back, Child's pose is a great restorative, forward-bend type pose.
-Child's pose can be a great pose to incorporative in between more challenging asanas.
+Finally, Childs pose or Balasana.
+With emphasis on your lower back, Child’s pose is a great restorative, forward-bend type pose.
+Additionally, Child’s pose is great to incorporative in between more challenging asanas.

-1. First start on your knees, touching your big toes together, with your knees about hip-width apart.
+1. Firstly, start on your knees, touching your big toes together, with your knees about hip-width apart.

-2. Exhale and lower your hips to your heels, forehead down, and hands palm-side-down to the mat in front.
+2. Then, exhale, lowering your hips to your heels, forehead down, and hands palm-side-down to the mat in front.
 (Alternatively, place your hands palms-up alongside your torso).

-3. Attempt to release tension from the lower back to really get that stretch and elongation.
+3. Attempt to release tension from the lower back, for additional elongation.

 Yoga can be a very effective from of CAM therapy.
-The practice and many different styles can be used to improve many aspects of your life; physically, mentally and spiritually, it's all in what you want to achieve.
+Many different styles can be used to improve upon aspects of your life.
+This can be physically, mentally and/or spiritually.

-We hope you enjoyed this post, as you explore yoga for sciatica and/or lower back pain, you may find certain asanas, or styles of yoga work better for you.
-Listed above are some of the top yoga stretches, as well as one's which are easier to perform for any yogi!
+We hope you enjoyed this post.
+As you explore yoga for sciatica and/or lower back pain, you may find certain asanas, or styles of yoga work better for you.
+Listed above can be both beneficial, but also more beginner friendly.